 In that clear mountain air I had no sense of how big rocks and trees might be or how far away.
 Before I obtained my first binocular, it took me a while to tell how far away a game animal was by its apparent size to my naked eye.

 Many hunters who have done most of their shooting in forested areas are poor judges of distance on open country.
-They can't tell whether an animal is 200 or 600 metres away.
+They can't tell whether an animal is 200 or 600 meters away.
 Today we can correct this by using a laser rangefinder to check our naked eye judgement.

 Laser rangefinders come in several makes and models and some give a direct reading for the distance as well as computing the bullet's trajectory.
 However, all the hunter really needs to know is the distance, which will tell him whether the game is within shooting range or he has to stalk closer.
 There are a number of affordable rangefinders that will do this.